Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Tue Feb 13 2007

 paddy.odonovan at esb.ie

 Bradbury 3.5 HP, Chain Drive & Side Car

 Do you have any knowledge of this event which was won by Mr. Hugh Gibson with Mr. James Eastwood as passenger, they completed the 390 miles in 14 hours 9.5 minutes.
 Would appreciate any assistance that you can give in relation to this event and these and any other participants.

 I would love to have a bradbury bike. it does not need to run were do you think I should start my search

 You could start by contacting some of the vintage motorcycle clubs in your area.
 You will find listings in the Classic Motorcycle Clubs section of Bikelinks.
 Ed.

-If you have a query about Bradbury motorcycles, or wish to share your knowledge of these classic British machines, please contact us!
+If you have a query or information about Bradbury motorcycles please contact us